ibm-apiconnect/docker-swarm-lab/ex1/README.md

 ## Initialize Swarm Manager Node

 1. Open a terminal in the same VM that you cloned this GitHub repository
 1. Identify the IP address of your VM.
 In Linux, you can can open the Connection Information Prompt on the top right and find your address under the `IPv4` section.
+You can also use `ifconfig` to find the IP.
 1. Run the following command:
 ```
 docker swarm init --advertise-addr <IP-from-previous-step>